geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 I think you might have mentioned that.
 But it includes just like everything that you would use to run WebGPU in JavaScript.
-And the graph runner really maps to the command encoder, which is like some small, like a few lines of that code, honestly, out of...
+And the graph runner really maps to the command encoder, which is like some small, like a few lines of that code, honestly, out of..

 ##### **Geohot** [[00:41:57](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=2517)]
 Yeah.